PromoVPS promotionUp to −30% on selected plans — NVMe, Performance and Windows.

 Remove default site (optional)

-# Remove default site sudo rm /etc/nginx/sites-enabled/default # Reload Nginx sudo systemctl reload nginx
+1# Remove default site 2sudo rm /etc/nginx/sites-enabled/default 3 4# Reload Nginx 5sudo systemctl reload nginx

 Test your site